irrdnet/irrd/docs/database.rst

 Note that the indexes are not differentiated by RPSL object class.

-To remind you to do this, ``irrd.db`` asks ``irrd.rpsl`` for the current set of lookup fields upon initialisation, and compares it to a hardcoded list of expected fields.
-IRRD will fail to start if this list is inconsistent, as this means indexes may be missing.
-So after creating your index, also add your field to ``expected_lookup_field_names``.
+To remind you to do this, ``irrd.db.models`` asks ``irrd.rpsl.rpsl_objects`` for the current set of lookup fields upon initialisation, and compares it to a hardcoded list of expected fields.
+If these are inconsistent, indexes may be missing, and so IRRD will fail to start with the error:
+`Field names of lookup fields do not match expected set.
+Indexes may be missing.` Therefore, after creating your index, also add your field to ``expected_lookup_field_names``.